k2view/BigQuery/extensions/bigquery/README.md

 ## Getting Started

 1. Install the extension.
-   > Note: If you're upgrading to v1.3 and newer from v1.2 or older, you need to restart fabric after the upgrade.
+   > Note: If you are upgrading from v1.2 or older to v1.3 and later, you need to restart fabric after the upgrade.
 2. Create a BigQuery interface.
 3. In interface settings, set the desired credentials method:
    - [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials)